SkinnyDevi/webui_tavernai_charas/README.md

 ## Changelog

+### [2.0.0]

+> [!CAUTION]
+> Version 2.0.0 has been adapted to work with Oobabooga's WebUI version 3+.
+Please update your installation as this will be the supported version from now on.

+Fixes:
+* Adapated the `characters` path to search inside `user_data/characters` correctly.
+* Fixed date field when previewing a card: it now shows correct date and time of creation instead of number timestamp.
+* Various style fixes for new theme colors.

 ### [1.3.3]
 Fixes:
 * Fixes issue [#14](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/14) where some labels had changed getter behaivour.
 Thank you to [@przewodo](https://github.com/przewodo) for the bug report!
 * Checked extension functionality for WebUI latest update.

+<details>

+<summary>
+<h3>Past changelog</h3>
+</summary>

 ### [1.3.2]
 Fixes:
 * Fixes issue [#11](https://github.com/SkinnyDevi/webui_tavernai_charas/issues/11) where TavernAI API's changed and would not fetch categories correctly, breaking the extension.
 Thank you to [@baptisterajaut](https://github.com/baptisterajaut) for the bug report and others for helping out!
 * Fixed a styling bug in the character delete dropdown in the Downloaded tab.

-<details>

-<summary>
-<h3>Past changelog</h3>
-</summary>

 ### [1.3.1]
 Fixes: